 Baselworld 2019: The highlights and surprises of the year

-It was that time again and the latest novelties, trends, aesthetic creations and technical innovations of the watch market were presented from March 21 to 26 at Baselworld 2019.
-This year, the most important trade fair in the industry had several impressive highlights to offer from several brands that you absolutely need to know.
-You didn't have the chance to see the new products on site or to click through articles and videos to find out more yourself?
-No problem: In the following overview we have already put together everything you need to know about the current developments of your favorite brands so that you are well informed about this year's Baselworld.
+It was that time again, and the latest novelties, trends, aesthetic creations, and technical innovations of the watch market were presented at Baselworld 2019 from March 21 to 26.
+This year, the industry's most important trade fair offered several impressive highlights from several brands that you absolutely should know about.
+Didn't have the chance to marvel at the new products in person or laboriously click through articles and videos since the event to find out more for yourself?
+No problem: In the following overview, we've already summarized everything you need to know about the latest developments from your favorite brands, so you're fully informed about this year's Baselworld.

 Bell & Ross

-Bell & Ross is expanding its vintage range in 2019: The BRV-92 Blue Steel with a diameter of 38.5 mm comes with a stainless steel case and a strongly curved dial in sky blue.
-The intense contrast to the white tone of the luminescent indices, numerals and skeletonized hands makes this timepiece visually appealing and particularly easy to read.
-The vintage look is completed with a brown leather strap.
-Inside the watch beats the BR-CAL 302 caliber based on the automatic ETA 2892-A2.
-Another annual highlight from the Swiss watchmakers known for their "rough edges" is the new Bell & Ross BR 03-92 MA-1, which was inspired by the iconic MA-1 aviator or bomber jacket of the US Air Force from 1958.
-The details in intense orange, in combination with the khaki-colored background, create a real, high-contrast eye-catcher.
-What stands out most on the two-story dial are the large indices, digits and hands.
+Bell & Ross is expanding its vintage range in 2019: The BRV-92 Blue Steel, with a diameter of 38.5 mm, features a stainless steel case and a strongly domed dial in sky blue.
+The intense contrast with the white tone of the luminescent indices, numerals, and skeletonized hands makes this timepiece visually appealing and particularly legible.
+The vintage look is completed by a brown leather strap.
+Inside the watch beats the BR-CAL 302 caliber, based on the automatic ETA 2892-A2 movement.
+Another annual highlight from the Swiss watchmakers known for their "rough edges" is the new Bell & Ross BR 03-92 MA-1, inspired by the iconic MA-1 flight or bomber jacket of the US Air Force from 1958.
+The intense orange details, combined with the khaki background, create a truly high-contrast eye-catcher.
+The most striking features on the two-tiered dial are the large indices, numbers and hands.

-The upper khaki-colored plate at the level of the indices and numerals is open so that the orange Superluminova of the level below can shine through - a great color mix that is also picked up on the two-tone reversible calf leather strap.
+The upper khaki-colored plate at the level of the indices and numerals is open, allowing the orange SuperLumiNova below to shine through – a magnificent color mix that is also echoed by the two-tone, reversible calfskin strap.
 The characteristic angular case has an edge length of 42 mm and is made of ceramic in a matte khaki tone.
 The Bell & Ross BR 03-92 MA-1 is limited to 999 pieces.
-The availability of the next treasure is just as limited: the BR03-92 BI-Compass model from Bell & Ross is a tribute to sophisticated pilot's watches.
-The qualities of the timepiece speak for themselves, because just like its inspiration, no compromises are made when it comes to ideal readability and total reliability.
-Like in the cockpit, the BR03-92 BI-Compass comes with a two-level dial that displays hours, minutes and seconds separately.
-This is also reflected in the color scheme inspired by the US Navy.
-This means that the time displays can be read quickly and accurately at any time.
-The typography is also reminiscent of cockpit counters - a true pilot's watch for the wrist.
+The availability of the next treasure is just as limited: The BR03-92 BI-Compass model from Bell & Ross is a homage to sophisticated pilot's watches.
+The qualities of the timepiece speak for themselves: just like its inspiration, no compromises are made when it comes to ideal legibility and total reliability.
+Just like in the cockpit, the BR03-92 BI-Compass features a two-level dial that displays the hours, minutes, and seconds separately.
+This is also reflected in the US Navy-inspired color scheme.
+This allows the time displays to be read quickly and accurately at all times.
+The typography is also reminiscent of cockpit counters – a true pilot's watch for the wrist.

 Breitling